corsur/positionManagers/README.md

 - Delta-neutral position manager
   - Is a full position manager
   - Handles bookkeeping and delegate requests to specific delta-neutral contract.
+  - See Aperture's [Medium article](https://medium.com/@aperturefinance/the-delta-neutral-strategy-on-synthetic-tokens-4b3e6428486d) for an overview.
 - Delta-neutral contract
   - Contains actual logic to carry out the delta-neutral strategy.
 - Stable yield manager
   - Is a lite position manager
   - Contract that contains business logic specific to anchor based strategies.
+  - This simple strategy accumulates yield at a fixed rate per time period.
+This is intended to be offered to non-Terra users (for example, Solana users can use this strategy to get, say, 15% APY fixed yield using this strategy).
+This strategy internally invests UST in Anchor Earn.
+The difference between treasury and liability can be collected in the form of protocol fees.

 To put the above modules together, we have the following localized setup: